springernature/frontend-playbook/practices/language.md

 Good:
 > All students must complete their homework

-When such a rewrite is impossible, we prefer to use the singular `they`.
-We also use `they` as the genderless pronoun, in references to people who identify as neither male nor female.
+When such a rewrite is impossible, we prefer to use the singular _they_.
+We also use _they_ as the genderless pronoun, in references to people who identify as neither male nor female.

-This mirrors the guidelines introduced by the Washington Post and the New York Times<sup>[\[3\]][post]</sup>.
+This mirrors the guidelines introduced by the Washington Post<sup>[\[3\]][post]</sup>.

 ### _Bro_ language